theobald-software/theobald-software.github.io/content/_en/erpconnect/sap-bw/executing-bw-queries.md

 old_url: /ERPConnect-EN/default.aspx?pageid=executing-bw-queries
 ---

-This section shows how to execute a BW Query using ERPConnect.<br>
+This section shows how to execute a BW Query using ERPConnect.
-The following sample application fetches data from a sample Query.
+The following sample fetches data from a Query.

 ### About the Sample Query
 This example uses a BW query *ZSIMPLEQUERY* that is based on the cube *0D_DECU*. <br>